logo

 Your rider’s Benefit Base is NOT the same as the annuity’s Accumulated/Account Value.
 The Accumulated Value is available for withdrawal and is used to determine the Cash Surrender Value of your fixed-indexed annuity.
 On the other hand, think of the Income Base as a value that is used just to calculate your Lifetime Income Withdrawal amount.
 This value has no cash value or surrender value and cannot be withdrawn in a lump sum.

-Rollup Credit – At the end of each year during the 10-year rollup period, the current benefit base is increased by 6% of all purchase payments received in the first contract year, including any applicable purchase payment bonuses.
+Rollup Credit - At the end of each year during the 10-year rollup period, the current benefit base is increased by 10% of all purchase payments received in the first contract year, including any applicable purchase payment bonuses.
 The rollup credit for a purchase payment received after the start of the first contract year will be prorated.
 Rollup credits are not applied to purchase payments received after the first contract year.
-Rollup credits cannot increase the benefit base to more than the rollup cap, which is equal to 250% of the purchase payment amount.

 Income Payments - If the client is 55 years old or older, income payments may be taken at any time through withdrawals based on the benefit base and the income option that was selected.
 There are two ways to receive income: